 Whilst it is always best to check with your doctor, especially if breastfeeding as most women will need the extra calories whilst breastfeeding, the best way for anyone to burn fat is to be in a calorie deficit, therefore burning more calories than you are consuming.

 This may mean as a postnatal women that you spend more time being active to burn more as you may not be in a position for a month or so to look at reducing your calorie intake.

 Therefore, I would recommend postnatal women to look at exercising more including gentle walking with the stroller, which they are able to do before their check up.

 Once women have the all clear to exercise, I would suggest if possible, especially if this is their first time having to return to exercise following a child, to get suitable advice from a qualified personal trainer on how to perform certain exercises to get your body back to where it was pre -birth.

-Q4: On to foods and nutrition.
+Question 4: On to foods and nutrition.
 Can you give some examples of food groups that can help postnatal women safely lose weight?

 Contrary to some opinions.
 There is no specific food group that will help anybody lose weight, just like there is no specific diet that suits every individual.

 Being in a continuous calorie deficit as before mentioned (burning more calories than what you are consuming) is how anybody, in any position, will safely lose weight.

 Question 5: Is postnatal dieting safe for women in Dubai who are breastfeeding?